odm7341/dispatchDuck/README.md

 If required, more custom headers could be added later.
 If you have a good use-case for this, please feel free to log a feature request.

-## ✨ How do I add radio streams as TV channels?

-Plex/Emby/Jellyfin expect video streams when TV channels are added.
+## ✨ Automated Stream Variant Detection

+Plex/Emby/Jellyfin expects to receive both video and audio in any streams that it plays.
+If a stream contains one without the other, they generally won't play.

+Dispatchwrapparr will attempt to autodetect if a stream contains only audio, or only video as part of its stream variant checking.

+To disable auto-detection of audio-only and video-only streams, the `-novariantcheck` flag may be used in a custom profile or the `#novariantcheck=true` url fragment.

+### Audio-only streams (Eg. Streaming Radio)

-As a workaround, Dispatchwrapparr has the ability to mux blank video data into radio streams for compatibility purposes.
+If the stream is detected to have only audio, then dispatchwrapparr will mux blank video data into the stream so that it can be played.

-There are two ways to add Radio streams as TV channels:
+If autodetection does not work as expected, there are two methods by which you can force the muxing of blank video into the stream.

-***Method 1: Create a custom streaming profile in Dispatcharr for Radio Stations***
+***Method 1: Use the `-novideo` argument in a custom profile***

 The `-novideo` argument can be supplied to dispatchwrapparr as a custom profile for radio station streams.